sillsdev/ptx2pdf/docs/dev/complex.md

 **(a)** those in
 which a particular text *only* occurs in a single column, *vs*  **(b)** those where one text is split between several different 'windows' or 'displays'.
 This second variety includes where a double-column layout is desired for one or more of the  texts, or,  equally, when it is desired to have an interlinear text across both pages of a 2 page layout, with other translations above/below it.
+The NET study-bible layout mentioned above is another example.

 Algorithms for both of these layouts will be considered below.
 One user has already asked if it would be possible to have one translation being in a 2 column layout at the top of the page, with another 2 translations below it.

 That seems possible, but  there are some arrangements that, while seeming plausible, need to be  rapidly rejected out of hand.
 It is simply not possible for XeTeX to produce a layout in which a single flow of text changes its column width without a *rigid* page layout,  or simulating one with multiple additional runs, as are required for  figures in cutouts.
 If each page needed only a single re-run (probably unlikely) the number of job re-runs needed would scale as  O(2<sup>N</sup>) (N being the page count).
+Theoretically it might be possible for a chunk to be captured as a token list, however this is equally fraught, especially given that macros perform cat-code switching - unwrapping a token list where all cat-codes have already been assigned will never be the same as reading from a file.

 ### "Accounting" issues.
 The boxes and variables for each displayed column will be needed as at present, and  these will need a 'display identifier' to identify them.